Currys plc (CURY) Ordinary 0.1p

 Our view

-Consumers have struggled to justify upgrading appliances, with demand for small electrical goods particularly affected.
-But an increase in UK consumer confidence, driven by rising economic optimism, suggests that a recovery in discretionary spending may be underway.
+An increase in UK consumer confidence suggests that a recovery in discretionary spending may be underway.
 Even a partial return to the longer-term growth trends Currys previously experienced could significantly benefit the group.

-Market share gains in all major markets are to be applauded, and the integration of Artificial Intelligence into consumer electronics may herald the beginning of an upgrade cycle.
+Market share gains in both major markets are to be applauded, and the integration of Artificial Intelligence into consumer electronics may herald the beginning of an upgrade cycle.
 So far this is playing out well, but we caution that it’s early days.
-Currys also gives some credit to the Summer of Sport for the strong sales performance in UK & Ireland.
-That’s a tailwind unlikely to repeat for a while.
+The real litmus test will be whether it spurs significant sales over the all-important Christmas period, so updates in the new year will be key to watch.

-The fly in the ointment remains the Nordic region which has had a tough start to the year.
-The Group is doing a good job at navigating the challenges improving both gross margins and market share, but it won’t be able to avoid a dip in performance if there’s a prolonged weakness in consumer demand.
+The fly in the ointment remains the Nordic region which has had a tough first half.
+But the group’s doing a good job of navigating the weak consumer backdrop here.
+Margin improvements and market share gains have seen profits rise, despite sales in the region moving in the wrong direction.
+Longer term, Currys won’t be able to avoid a dip in performance if there’s a prolonged weakness in consumer demand.

 The group's services channels remain a beacon of light.
 Services typically have higher margins than goods sales, so can help to relieve some of the pressure being felt.
 They also bring a little more revenue visibility to what remains a model very much at the mercy of ups and downs in consumer sentiment.

-Profit growth has been strong, but their cyclical nature means consumer electronics will always be a challenging place to be, particularly as spending power remains under pressure.
-Key to convincing markets that the recovery is now in full swing will be continued sales progress in the Nordics, and that’s not proving easy.
+Profit growth has been strong, but their cyclical nature means consumer electronics will always be a challenging place to be.
+Key to convincing markets that the recovery is now in full swing will be a return to sales growth in the Nordics, and that’s not proving easy.
 While the balance between sales and margins continues to improve, it’s essential that encouraging momentum is maintained if the valuation is to continue closing the gap with the long-term average.

 Environmental, social and governance (ESG) risk